jacobluber/luberlab/_pages/team.md

 </div>
 {% endif %}

-## Our Collaborators
+## Research Collaborators
-VP Nguyen, PhD - Department of Computer of Science, The University of Texas at Arlington Manfred Huber, PhD - Department of Computer of Science, The University of Texas at Arlington Junzhou Huang, PhD - Department of Computer of Science, The University of Texas at Arlington Michael Cho, PhD - Department of Bioengineering, The University of Texas at Arlington Georgios Alexandrakis, PhD - Department of Bioengineering, The University of Texas at Arlington Justyn Jaworski, PhD - Department of Bioengineering, The University of Texas at Arlington Theodora Koromila, PhD - Department of Biology, The University of Texas at Arlington Jeffery Demuth, PhD - Department of Biology, The University of Texas at Arlington Jon Weidanz, PhD - Associate Vice President for Research, The University of Texas at Arlington Minvera Cordero, PhD - Department of Mathematics, The University of Texas at Arlington Raquibul Hannan, MD, PhD - Department of Radiation Oncology, The University of Texas Southwestern Medical Center Laurentiu Pop, MD - Department of Radiation Oncology, The University of Texas Southwestern Medical Center Eytan Ruppin, MD, PhD - Cancer Data Science Lab, National Cancer Institute, National Institutes of Health Peng Jiang, PhD - Cancer Data Science Lab, National Cancer Institute, National Institutes of Health Diana Carrasco, MD - Clinical Genetics, Cook Children's Hospital Michael Lewis, MD - Pathology, Cedars Sinai Medical Center Stuart Flynn, MD - Dean, Burnett School of Medicine at Texas Christian University Aleksandar Kostic - Department of Microbiology, Harvard Medical School Jason Abernathy, PhD - ARS, United States Department of Agriculture Amal Isaiah, MD, DPhil - Department of Pediatric Otolaryngology, University of Maryland School of Medicine Paul Yi, MD - Department of Diagnostic Radiology and Nuclear Medicine, University of Maryland School of Medicine Vishwa Parkeh, PhD - Department of Diagnostic Radiology and Nuclear Medicine, University of Maryland School of Medicine MinJun Kim, PhD - Department of Mechanical Engineering, Southern Methodist University
+VP Nguyen, PhD - Department of Computer of Science, The University of Texas at Arlington

+Manfred Huber, PhD - Department of Computer of Science, The University of Texas at Arlington

+Junzhou Huang, PhD - Department of Computer of Science, The University of Texas at Arlington

+Michael Cho, PhD - Department of Bioengineering, The University of Texas at Arlington

+Georgios Alexandrakis, PhD - Department of Bioengineering, The University of Texas at Arlington

+Justyn Jaworski, PhD - Department of Bioengineering, The University of Texas at Arlington

+Theodora Koromila, PhD - Department of Biology, The University of Texas at Arlington

+Jeffery Demuth, PhD - Department of Biology, The University of Texas at Arlington

+Jon Weidanz, PhD - Associate Vice President for Research, The University of Texas at Arlington

+Minvera Cordero, PhD - Department of Mathematics, The University of Texas at Arlington

+Raquibul Hannan, MD, PhD - Department of Radiation Oncology, The University of Texas Southwestern Medical Center

+Laurentiu Pop, MD - Department of Radiation Oncology, The University of Texas Southwestern Medical Center

+Eytan Ruppin, MD, PhD - Cancer Data Science Lab, National Cancer Institute, National Institutes of Health

+Peng Jiang, PhD - Cancer Data Science Lab, National Cancer Institute, National Institutes of Health

+Diana Carrasco, MD - Clinical Genetics, Cook Children's Hospital

+Michael Lewis, MD - Pathology, Cedars Sinai Medical Center

+Stuart Flynn, MD - Dean, Burnett School of Medicine at Texas Christian University

+Aleksandar Kostic - Department of Microbiology, Harvard Medical School

+Jason Abernathy, PhD - ARS, United States Department of Agriculture

+Amal Isaiah, MD, DPhil - Department of Pediatric Otolaryngology, University of Maryland School of Medicine

+Paul Yi, MD - Department of Diagnostic Radiology and Nuclear Medicine, University of Maryland School of Medicine

+Vishwa Parekh, PhD - Department of Diagnostic Radiology and Nuclear Medicine, University of Maryland School of Medicine

+MinJun Kim, PhD - Department of Mechanical Engineering, Southern Methodist University